sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

-___
+---
 title: 'Analyzing School Websites'
-excerpt: 'Analyze school website topics with LDA, using R, Python, and EC2.
+excerpt: 'Analyzing school website topics with LDA, using R, Python, and EC2.'
 ---

 I investigate what information schools in England choose to present on their websites.
 In particular, should propsective parents should be concerned if a school fails to mention examination or inspection results?